azlux/log2ram/README.md

 # Log2Ram
-Like ramlog for systemd (on debian 8 jessie for example).
+Like ramlog for systemd (on debian 8 jessie for example). adapted to detect OpenRC when running on Gentoo-Linux (Hopefully)

 Usefull for **RaspberryPi** for not writing on the SD card all the time.
 You need it because your SD card doesn't want to suffer anymore!